-Let’s take a finer look at these two on a head-to-head comparison.
+Let’s take a finer look at these two in a head-to-head comparison.

 1. PCIe Lane Speeds

-The first and foremost important difference between the two is that the V2.0 has a bandwidth of 0.50 GB/s whereas the newer V3.0 has 0.985 GB/s bandwidth.
+The most crucial difference between the two is that the V2.0 has a bandwidth of 0.50 GB/s, whereas the newer V3.0 has 0.985 GB/s bandwidth.